spencer-shadley/completed-class/18-pwa/1-tuesday-performance/activities/02-Stu_Minify-JS/README.md

   - Copy/paste the minified JS of your dist folder into your `dist/index.js`

 - Be sure to link your `dist/index.js` code to your application.

+- Calculate the percent savings you saw

+  - Hint: in VS Code the right of the status bar will display the number of selected characters